FAQ: How to manage Windows 10 updates | ZDNet

 For consumers and small businesses, both quality and feature updates are delivered via Windows Update.
 Organizations can use internal update management solutions, such as Windows Server Update Services, to distribute updates to computers on a corporate network.

+Feature updates are made available to business and home editions of Windows at the same time.
+(Until 2019, there were separate servicing channels, also called branches, for home and business customers.
+For details about this change, see "Windows 10: Has Microsoft cleaned up its update mess?
+(Spoiler: no)")

-Feature updates are delivered according to servicing branches.
-By default, all Windows 10 computers are enrolled in the Current Branch, in which updates are delivered via Windows Update shortly after they're released by Microsoft.
-(Because of the enormous number of machines that receive Windows updates, Microsoft "throttles" update delivery to manage the load on its servers.
-As a result, it may take weeks or even months for a feature update to roll out to all of the hundreds of millions of devices in the Current Branch.)
+Because of the enormous number of machines that receive Windows updates, Microsoft "throttles" update delivery to manage the load on its servers.
+As a result, it may take weeks or even months for a feature update to roll out to all of the hundreds of millions of devices in each servicing channel.

-Those feature updates are published to the Current Branch for Business at least four months later, allowing for four months of quality updates designed to address reliability and security issues discovered during the first few months in the Current Branch.

 Quality updates are delivered at the same time to all supported branches.
 These cumulative updates arrive on the second Tuesday of each month, or Patch Tuesday, as it's widely known.
 (Microsoft officials refers to this day as Update Tuesday.)

-Note: This article has been updated multiple times since its initial publication.
-The most recent update was September 5, 2019, and includes details about important changes that were effective with version 1903.